lizardfs/documentation/source/adminguide/optional_features.rst

    $ lizardfs-admin list-tapeserver MASTER_ADDR MASTER_PORT

-If the installation succeeded, the command above should result in listing all tapeservers connected to the current master.
+If the installation succeeded, the command above should result in listing all tape servers connected to the current master.

 Verification if tape storage works properly can be achieved by the steps below: